-Liquidity, How the Fed Manages It, Gluts, Traps, and Ratios
+Liquidity, Its Gluts, Traps, and Ratios, and How the Fed Manages It,

 How It Controls the Economy and Your Finances

 Capital is the amount available for investment by businesses or individuals.
 It includes highly liquid assets like cash and credit.
-It also includes non-liquid assets like stocks, real estate, high-interest loans.
-That's because the large financial institutions that make most investments prefer using borrowed money.
+It also includes non-liquid assets like stocks, real estate, and high-interest loans.
+Large financial institutions that make most investments prefer using borrowed money.

 How the Fed Manages Liquidity